 The Company's product offering includes internally and externally managed unit-linked funds.
-The Company outsources internal unit-linked investment management to the Group's Investment Office.
+The Company uses services from Group's Treasury & Investment Office to manage internal unit-linked investments.

 The Investment Policy sets out the system for management and oversight of investment performance and investment related risk including externally managed funds.
 The Company mitigates material risk by matching policyholder liabilities with the relevant assets.